-OFFICE OF THE GOVERNOR — News Release — Governor Ige signs bills that support healthcare workers, crack down on unlicensed care facilitiesPosted on Jul 6, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige signs bills that support healthcare workers, crack down on unlicensed care facilitiesPosted on Jul 6, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige signed into law HB 1911 (Act 148) authorizing the Department of Health to investigate care facilities reported to be operating without a certificate of license from the department.